Quansight-Labs/ndindex/docs/slices.md

 slice from a higher level of abstraction such as "I want to select this particular subset of my array".[^numpy-definition-footnote]

-[^numpy-definition-footnote]: This formultion actually isn't particularly helpful for formulating higher level slice formulas such as the ones used by ndindex either.
+[^numpy-definition-footnote]: This formulation actually isn't particularly helpful for formulating higher level slice formulas such as the ones used by ndindex either.